Who is Karen Chen?

 “[Chen] has youth on her side and so much promise, and I think that's really exciting for U.S. Figure Skating.
 And I think that we definitely need a new crop of young girls to come in, because I will die one day, and you guys will need more people.
 So Karen, keep it up,” – 2014 Olympian, Ashley Wagner, said after 2017 Nationals

-Chen would make her Olympic debut in PyeongChang.
+Chen will make her Olympic debut in PyeongChang.

 Outside the rink